-The School and management understands how important it is to properly allocate the School's expenses.
-We will ensure that all expenses are properly allocated and that a priority is placed on the efficient and timely reimbursement if applicable.
+The School, and management, understands how important it is to properly allocate the School's expenses.
+We will make sure that all expenses are properly allocated and that a priority is placed on the efficient and timely reimbursement if applicable.

-2021-005: Segregation of Duties/Policies and procedures
+2021-004: Segregation of Duties/Policies and procedures